Maximian: Maximian appointed Augustus

 Spurred by the crisis with Carausius, on 1 April 286, Maximian took the title of Augustus (emperor).
 This gave him the same status as Carausius – so the clash was between two Augusti, rather than between an Augustus and a Caesar – and, in Imperial propaganda, Maximian was proclaimed Diocletian's brother, his equal in authority and prestige.
-Diocletian could not have been present at Maximian's appointment, causing Seeck to suggest that Maximian usurped the title and was only later recognized by Diocletian in hopes of avoiding civil war.
+Diocletian could not have been present at Maximian's appointment, as he was somewhere between Byzantium (Istanbul, Turkey), where he is attested for 22 March 286, and Tiberias, where he is attested from 31 May 286 through 31 August.
+Otto Seeck suggests that Maximian usurped the title and was only later recognized by Diocletian in hopes of avoiding civil war.
 This suggestion has not won much support, and the historian William Leadbetter has recently refuted it.
 Despite the physical distance between the emperors, Diocletian trusted Maximian enough to invest him with imperial powers, and Maximian still respected Diocletian enough to act in accordance with his will.

 In theory, the Roman Empire was not divided by the dual imperium.
 Though divisions did take place – each emperor had his own court, army, and official residences – these were matters of practicality, not substance.
 Imperial propaganda from 287 on insists on a singular and indivisible Rome, a patrimonium indivisum.
 As the panegyrist of 289 declares to Maximian: "So it is that this great empire is a communal possession for both of you, without any discord, nor would we endure there to be any dispute between you, but plainly you hold the state in equal measure as once those two Heracleidae, the Spartan Kings, had done."
 Legal rulings were given and imperial celebrations took place in both emperors' names, and the same coins were issued in both parts of the empire.
 Diocletian sometimes issued commands to Maximian's province of Africa; Maximian could presumably have done the same for Diocletian's territory.